1943 Major League Baseball All-Star Game

 The 1943 Major League Baseball All-Star Game was the 11th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 13, 1943, at Shibe Park in Philadelphia, the home of the Philadelphia Athletics of the American League.
 The game resulted in the American League defeating the National League 5–3.

 This was the first major league All-Star Game scheduled as a night game.
+Left fielder Dick Wakefield became only the second rookie player in MLB history to start in an All-Star Game after Joe DiMaggio, (1939).

 Athletics in the game

 The lone representative of the host team was Dick Siebert, starting first baseman for the AL, who was hitless in one at bat.

 Starting lineups

 Players in italics have since been inducted into the National Baseball Hall of Fame.